RainbowTabitha/PartyPlanner64/README.md

 To host a local copy of PartyPlanner64 clone the repository and do the following.

-- Install Node.js and a package manager (npm or yarn).
+- Install Node.js and a package manager (npm).
 - Retrieve the dependencies for the editor and development.

   - `npm install --dev`

-    or

-  - `yarn install`

 - `npm run start` will build a development version and run a local web server.
 - `npm run build` will build a production version and copy it into `build/`.